404src/exocore/_articles/ccna-summary.md

 ![](/images/WLC%20config.png)

 In split-MAC architecture, there are four man WLC deployment models:
-- Unified: The WLC is a hardware appliance in a central location of the network.
+- **Unified** AP deployment: The WLC is a hardware appliance in a central location of the network.
     - supports about 6000 APs
-- Cloud-based: The WLC is a VM running on a server, usually in a private cloud in a data center.
+- **Cloud-based** AP deployment: The WLC is a VM running on a server, usually in a private cloud in a data center.
 This is not the same as the cloud-based AP architecture discussed previously.
     - supports about 3000 APs
-- Embedded: The WLC is integrated within a switch.
+- **Embedded** AP deployment: The WLC is integrated within a switch.
     - supports about 200 APs
-- Mobility Express: The WLC is integrated within an AP.
+- **Mobility Express** AP deployment: The WLC is integrated within an AP.
     - supports about 100 APs

 CPU ACLs are used to limit access to the CPU of the WLC.
 This limits which devices will be able to connect to the WLC via Telnet/SSH, HTTP/HTTPS, retrieve SNMP information from the WLC, etc.